 Male Fertility Treatment in Atlanta, GA

 Dr. Kapadia is a urologist who is fellowship trained in male infertility, and trained with a leading comprehensive fertility center.
-As the lead of the male infertility and vasectomy reversal program at Wellstar Health System in Georgia, he provides comprehensive evaluation and treatment for male infertility in Atlanta, GA.
+As the lead of the male infertility and vasectomy reversal program, he provides comprehensive evaluation and treatment for male infertility in Atlanta, GA.
 He also works closely with many female fertility specialists in Atlanta, such as Atlanta Center for Reproductive Medicine (ACRM) and Shady Grove Fertility (SGF) in order to provide the highest level of care to both you and your partner.

 Dr. Kapadia understands that this is a time of incredible stress, anxiety, and vulnerability for couples, and he especially values the opportunity to help couples during this significant time of their lives.